a-flyleaf/omori/help.md

 - ratio
 - You are going to be haunted by this game for a very long time.
 </div>
-</main><!--notes for later: Rococo/artist girl/Angel (latter links to Mari/Sunny; scary big sis??); pigtails (f!Omori, Sweetheart, that one imaginary friend/beta character); I forgot to write "parents" from Dad+Mom but I'll probably redo this from scratch later anyway whoops-->
+</main><!--notes for later: Rococo/artist girl/Angel (latter links to Mari/Sunny; scary big sis??); pigtails (f!Omori, Sweetheart, that one imaginary friend/beta character); I forgot to write "parents" from Dad+Mom but I'll probably redo this from scratch later anyway whoops; Sweetheart + Slime Girls have a triad (Sweetheart clones, 3 sisters); ABBI IS BASICALLY JUST A HEAD NOW. a face with tendrils---like Basil's Something???-->